Food and Drink for Future Generations

 By attending Blas Cymru/ Taste Wales 2021 conference, you will have the opportunity to hear from experts from across the food and drink industry; as well as prominent sustainability and climate change writers and presenters.

-Mike Berners-Lee is the Key Note Speaker on the second day of the event.
+Professor Mike Berners-Lee, will be speaking on the second day.
 He is a leading expert on sustainability and carbon footprinting and the author of three books including; There is No Planet B: A Handbook for the Make of Break Years; and How Bad Are Bananas?
 The Carbon Footprint of Everything.

 The conference will be hosted by Sara Edwards.

-Sara has been co-presenter of the highly acclaimed ‘Wales Today’ programme as well as contributor to regular items om BBC Radio 4.
+Sara has been co-presenter of the highly acclaimed ‘Wales Today’ programme as well as contributor to regular items on BBC Radio 4.

 She has presented live television coverage from the Royal Welsh Show; the Llangollen Eisteddfod and the National Eisteddfod.